aplested/cystance/README.md

 Cystance runs on a Mac.
 Almost certainly fails on Windows.
 Might work on \*nix To get access to CCP4 the script should be run from the Terminal with CCP4 sourced.
+Calling PyMOL in this way is done in the Anaconda Python distro bundled with Pymol 2.0 from Schroedinger

+Alter parameters within the script to optimise on different priorities.

+/Applications/PyMOL.app/Contents/bin/python buryMyCys.py